dreamfactorysoftware/platform-wiki/setup-guide/archive/EmrEtlRunner-setup.md

 Within the `s3` section, the `buckets` variables are as follows:

 * `assets` holds the ETL job's static assets (HiveQL script plus Hive deserializer).
-You can leave this as-is (pointing to SnowPlow Analytics' [own public bucket containing these assets](Hosted-assets)) or replace this with your own private bucket containing the assets
+You can leave this as-is (pointing to Snowplow Analytics' [own public bucket containing these assets](Hosted-assets)) or replace this with your own private bucket containing the assets
 * `log` is the bucket in which Amazon EMR will record processing